nu0n/PEAKS/README.md

 # PEAKS
-Just testes climbing in unity based on peak of yore -
+Just tests for climbing in unity based on peak of yore -